Stop overpaying - start transferring money with Ogvio. Sign up, invite friends & grab Rewards now! 🎁

 - - No card (coming soon)

 Ogvio is a next-generation money app built to make cross-border transfers fast, simple, and affordable.
-Instead of dealing with delays or unpredictable fees, Ogvio will let you move money instantly to South Africa with no long forms and no complicated steps.
+Instead of dealing with delays or unpredictable fees, Ogvio lets you move money instantly to South Africa with no long forms and no complicated steps.

-When it comes to fees, I’d argue Ogvio will be the cheapest way to send money to South Africa.
+When it comes to fees, I’d argue Ogvio is the cheapest way to send money to South Africa.
 Most transfers will be free, and in cases where there is a fee, it stays low and transparent.

 |